 The Minority Male Success Initiative (MMSI) was developed to focus on increasing the progression and completion rates of minority male students and to help strengthen minority male student outcomes by encouraging participation and collaboration among student participants, peers, college departments, and administration.

-In developing the program, Aviso is partnering with 11 NCCCS colleges for a three-year commitment to assess and augment the student success rates of minority male students.
-To this end, Aviso is helping partner colleges to configure software that will meet their unique needs and to track specific student cohort groups of new minority male students and other at-risk groups.
+In developing the program, Watermark is partnering with 11 NCCCS colleges for a three-year commitment to assess and augment the student success rates of minority male students.
+To this end, Watermark is helping partner colleges to configure software that will meet their unique needs and to track specific student cohort groups of new minority male students and other at-risk groups.

-This spring, with the conclusion of the first year of the MMSI program partnership, Aviso analyzed the collected data from the Aviso Predict data warehouse, which was used to build and support the various risk models associated with assigning and displaying student risk profiles.
+This spring, with the conclusion of the first year of the MMSI program partnership, Watermark analyzed the collected data from the Watermark data warehouse, which was used to build and support the various risk models associated with assigning and displaying student risk profiles.
 The data also contained many points of interest that could be used when examining the long-term impact of student success initiatives on campus.

 The completion of the first year of the MMSI program found positive outcomes for minority males both in terms of course completion and persistence.
 Minority male students who were part of the MMSI program were found to have a 1.8% increase in course completion and a 1.5% increase in persistence.

 Minority male persistence rates are closer to white male persistence rates than previously noted.
 This is good news, possibly pointing to evidence that use of Watermark Student Success & Engagement software (formerly Aviso Retention), an equity solution that makes it easy to reach out to students, helps to identify issues preventing students from succeeding, and develop strategies to address them.

 Course completion rates also decreased between historical and impact terms.
 The ongoing gaps, in part, were likely as a result of online learning due to the COVID-19 pandemic.
 All these gaps decreased from historical terms, but still have room for improvement.